aidan-gibson/phoenix-config/README.md

 ## spaces
 fat presets. i hit one button and it knows what to do with all the windows.

+if big screen:
+Whatever is focused is center 1/2. other windows occupy the two edges

 depends on which apps are in play (vscode can always make small) and screens available and their respective sizes
 # example configs
 https://github.com/kasper/phoenix/wiki